og-cz/IVY/README.md

 ## User Guide

-1. Launch the Python application (run.py)
+1. Launch the Python application with run.py
 2. Ensure microphone and speaker access are enabled
-3. Speak a command or talk to Ivy
+3. Speak a command or chat to Ivy
 4. The assistant executes the task and responds via voice output

 ## Features